Naereen/web-sphinx/index.en.rst

    **A few words about me**:

-   I like to walk, travel, go camping around France and Europe, mainly by using hitchhiking.
+   I like to walk, travel, go camping around France and Europe, mainly by using `hitchhiking <autostop.en>`_.
-   I also like using new technologies, and enjoy design tiny pieces of software or web content for instance `nice javascript hacks <http://lbesson.bitbucket.org/README.html>`_, tutorials (on `ga-beacon <beacon.en.html>`_ or `Nano <NanoSyntax.html>`_) or Linux command line tools (`see this page for example <https://bitbucket.org/lbesson/bin>`_).
+   I also like using new technologies, and enjoy design small games, or tiny pieces of software or web content for instance `nice javascript hacks <http://lbesson.bitbucket.org/README.html>`_, tutorials (on `ga-beacon <beacon.en.html>`_ or `Nano <NanoSyntax.html>`_) or Linux command line tools (`see this page for example <https://bitbucket.org/lbesson/bin>`_).
+   And apparently I cook pretty well, according to some, even if I miss cooking since I live in India...

    **A few words about this site**: